yichenwang231/MTDC/README.md

 - numpy==1.22.4
 - munkres==1.1.4
 # Usage
-MTCC is composed of the training and boosting stages.
 Configurations such as model, dataset, temperature, etc. could be set with argparse.
-Clustering performance is evaluated during the training or boosting.
+Clustering performance is evaluated during the training.
 # Data Preparation
 CIFAR-10 could be automatically downloaded by Pytorch.Other datasets can be downloaded from the url provided by their corresponding papers or official websites.
 # Dataset Structure: